JacoboLansac/audits/solo/next-gen.md

 #### Recommendation

 The value from the highest bid should also be shared with the artists and NextGen team members.
+A way of implementing it would be to enable a function in
+`MinterContract` to deposit value to `collectionTotalAmount` so that the `claimAuction()` function could deposit a share of the winning bid.

 ## Low